NHS Library and Knowledge specialists give health professionals the gift of time.

 The Gift of Time report commissioned by Health Education England, identified key benefits delivered by knowledge and library services to the NHS.

-Contact [email protected] for the report in an accessible format.
+Contact the Knowledge for Healthcare team on [email protected] for the report in an accessible format.

 Key messages from the report